-This course provides for graduate study in the design and layout of residential areas.
-It is concerned with the study of the physical structure and form of new and old residential neighbourhoods; and of the elements of the neighbourhood including dwellings, open spaces, shopping and community centres.
-In addition to design considerations, specific study will
+This course provides for graduate study in the field of housing including the physical structure and form of new and old residential neighbourhoods; and the elements of the neighbourhood including dwellings, open spaces, shopping and community centres.
+In addition to design considerations, specific study is made of housing policy and social and economic factors in the provision of public and private housing.